 There is just something about adding the smoky flavor of bacon to vegetables, it creates the best southern-style side dish with so much flavor.
 Plus the addition of the diced potato soaks up the juices and tastes delicious.

 These crockpot green beans are so good the whole family will love them, cooked slowly with onions, garlic, and bacon of course.
 I've never been a huge fan of green beans but this is my favorite way.
 Served as an easy side dish recipe during the holidays like with my Slow Cooker Honey Ham or during the warm summer barbecue months like with my Oven Baked Ribs.
-This crockpot green bean casserole recipe can also be served as a main course with a side of crusty bread.
+This crockpot green bean casserole recipe can also be served as a main course with some of my Southern Hoe Cakes on the side.

 - Green Beans-Fresh, frozen, or even canned works.